Daniel-hub-es/mews_interview_2025/Analyses.md

 | undefined | 846                | 165.051            | 2.7                    | 4.3                           | 155.743                | MOST          |
 | female    | 360                | 192.239            | 2.4                    | 4.2                           | 90.622                 | LEAST         |

+The most profitable guest by gender is the "undefined" gender.
+While they pay a lower ADR, they lead in Revenue per Space Unit diven by the highest Average Occupancy Per Booking and the longest Stay.
+Sugest groups or families where profiles weren't captured.

+The most profitable guest by gender is the female gender.
+While this group pays higher ADR, they stay for shorter periods  and have slightly lower occupancy density.

 #### Typical guesst that are most and least profitable by `age`:

 | Age Group | Total Reservations | Average Daily Rate | Average Length of Stay | Average Occupancy per Booking | Revenue per Space Unit | Profitability |